lukaTarimana/cosmos-token-address-changer/Readme.md

-This library is designed to convert cosmos token (bech32 type) addresses to hex and vice versa.
+This library (bech32-converting) is designed to convert bech32 addresses to hex and vice versa.

 You can use any prefix and address, it will match bech32 address on blockchain node.

+Here is a function which will help you to convert one Cosmos blockchain token address to other.

 //INSTALLATION: